Adrien Broner: Broner vs. DeMarco

-Broners next fight was scheduled for November 17, 2012, in Atlantic City at Boardwalk Hall, and was aired on HBO.
+Broner's next fight was scheduled for November 17, 2012, in Atlantic City at Boardwalk Hall, and was aired on HBO.
 The fight marked Broner's debut in the Lightweight division.
 The opponent was the WBC Lightweight champion and Ring No. 1-ranked Lightweight, Antonio DeMarco.
 Broner started the fight off boxing DeMarco, working behind his jab and using his shoulder roll defense to frustrate DeMarco.
 In the early rounds, Broner was able to hit DeMarco with his quick counter left hook several times.
 By the 4th round, Broner and DeMarco decided to stand toe-to-toe in the center of the ring and trade punches.
 It was Broner who got the better of the inside fight though, with his speed and quick combination punching taking its toll on DeMarco.
 By the 6th round, DeMarco was cut and his face was swollen in several places while still standing toe-to-toe with Broner, with Broner barely missing his right uppercuts and working the body of DeMarco as well.
 Then, in the 8th round, Broner opened up another fast combination which hurt DeMarco and then a swinging left uppercut sent DeMarco to the canvas for the first time in his professional career.
 DeMarco's corner stopped the fight right after the knockdown, giving Broner his second world title in as many weight classes.
 CompuBox had Broner landing 241 of his 451 total punches.
 After the fight, Broner said he'd be interested in fighting Mexican boxer Juan Manuel Márquez and current WBO Lightweight champion Ricky Burns.